Limit Consistency of Lattice Boltzmann Equations: Continuous mathematical models

 We connect the BGKBE \eqref{eq:BGKBE} to the NSE \eqref{eq:incNSE} via diffusive limiting.
 To this end, a formal verification of the continuum balance equations \eqref{eq:incNSE} for the moments \(\rho_{f}\) and \(\bm{u}_{f}\) in Definition~\ref{def:moments} is conducted.
 Parts of the following derivation are taken from \cite{krause2010fluid}.
-The limiting is done in three steps. \paragraph{Step 1: Mass conservation and momentum balance} Let $f^\star$ be a solution to the BGKBE \eqref{eq:BGKBE}.
-Multiplying \(m\times\)\eqref{eq:BGKBE} and integrating over $\Xi=\Rz^d$ yields
+The limiting is done in three steps.
+As suggested in \cite{simonis2023pde}, we stress that neither the derivation, nor the references follow the aim of completeness, but rather are meant to illustrate the scale-bridging from the BGKBE toward the incompressible NSE only.
+The limiting is done in three steps (see e.g.\ \cite{krause2010fluid}).